-IdP Certificate: Public Key to let Looker verify the signature of IdP responses.
+IdP Certificate: The public key to let Looker verify the signature of IdP responses.

-Taken together, these fields let Looker confirm that a set of signed SAML assertions actually came from an Identity Provider (IdP) that Looker trusts.
+Taken together, the three fields above let Looker confirm that a set of signed SAML assertions actually came from an IdP that Looker trusts.

 Entity ID in authorization requests.
 In that case, Looker will only accept authorization responses that have this value as the